Breakfast of Champions: Balance Your Mood, Power Up Your Brain, Burn More Fat, & Boost Your Immunity

 - In ‘The 4 Hour Body,’ Tim Ferriss also mentions fermented foods such as sauerkraut and kimchi as good sources for vitamin K(2).
 I usually have a few spoonfuls of sauerkraut during the day.
 You can also incorporate it into your daily diet to add an extra boost to this supplement.

-- Contains Omega 3, 6, 7, 9 fatty acids, which have been known to play a role in creating emotional well being.
+- It contains Omega 3, 6, 7, 9 fatty acids, which have been known to play a role in creating emotional well being.
 One study showed a 20% reduction in anxiety among medical students taking omega 3.

 - Ciltep is a nootropic – which is a natural-derived dietary supplement used to improve mental performance and cognitive function, particularly used for achieving motivation, concentration, and memory.